-Panorama, as the name suggests, is focused on wide-reaching, perspective-changing, far-flung cinema, opening up Berlin to the world through its sheer volume of films (around 35 features) and its directly political, feminist and LGBT-friendly point-of-view.
+Panorama, as the name suggests, is focused on wide-reaching, perspective-changing, far-flung cinema, opening up Berlin to the world through its sheer volume of films (around 35 features) and its directly political, feminist and LGBTQI+-friendly point-of-view.
 It’s the home of the audience award, the Teddy prize for best queer film, and the widest selection of genre films at the Berlinale.
 While the Forum films can skew into impenetrable arthouse territory, Panorama is more narrative-adjacent, offering romance, coming-of-age stories, political dramas, and basically everything else in between.

 This is a place where women’s stories thrive.
 My first look at the panorama section puts feminine struggle front-and-centre.
 Through grandiosity, kitchen sink realism, and a tightly-knit social horror-thriller, here are three women pushed right to the brink.